(Pair of Old Testament Prophets, Gabriel Joly, 1530

 Then I remembered a man who never judged anyone.
 We're friends.
 As soon as I read Nouwen's amazing claim I thought of this friend.
-I never, in countless hours of dialogue, remember him bad-mouthing anyone.
+I never, in countless hours of dialogue, over many years, remember him bad-mouthing anyone.
 Amazing!
 Super-natural ("beyond nature").

 Slowly, Nouwen discovered that this man did not judge him.
 Nouwen experienced a freedom in this friendship.
 He writes: "I realized that I had nothing to defend, nothing to hide, and could be myself in his presence without fear."
 (Ib.)
 A new kind of conversation opened up that wasn't based on competing or comparing, but on celebrating what any two Jesus-followers have in common; viz., Christ is us, the hope of glory.

 Judgmentalism is a form of violence.
 It causes damage, and destroys the unity Christ achieved on the cross when he brought down the dividing walls of hostility.
 (Ephesians 3) Nouwen writes: